richard-jones/magnificent-octopus/README.md

         pass
 ```

+## Scripts

+The /bin directory contains command line scripts that may aid in using/managing an octopus instance.

+See the [README](https://github.com/richard-jones/magnificent-octopus/tree/master/bin/README.md) for more details.

 ## Library code

 The octopus.lib directory contains helper libraries for building your applications.
 See the [README](https://github.com/richard-jones/magnificent-octopus/tree/master/octopus/lib/README.md) for details